congomongo/congomongo/readme.markdown

 to strings on insert, and coerces map keys back to keywords on fetch (unless you're fetching json).

-  It also coerces query shortcuts (like '>) to their Mongo form ("$gt").
+  It also coerces query shortcuts (like `'>`) to their Mongo form `("$gt")`.
 A full list is located in congo.coerce.
-  It also coerces strings mapped to keys that begin with an underscore and end with id to com.mongodb.ObjectId instances.
+  Strings mapped to keys that begin with an underscore and end with id are coerced to com.mongodb.ObjectId instances.
 This comes in handy for querying by object-id if you happen to want some relational database action while you're getting your key-value storage on.

-  You can turn all the coercions off if they bother you, just do:
+  If all this coercion disturbs you, it's easy to turn it off:

 >`(mongo!`

 >  `:db "my-db"`

 >  `:coerce-to   []`

 >  `:coerce-from [])`

   You can also write your own coercions using the defcoercion macro in